-Scripture quoted by permission.
-All scripture quotations, unless otherwise indicated, are taken from the NET Bible® copyright ©1996-2016 by Biblical Studies Press, L.L.C.
-All rights reserved.
+“The Scriptures quoted are from the NET Bible® https://netbible.com copyright ©1996, 2019 used with permission from Biblical Studies Press, L.L.C.
+All rights reserved”.
+(Unless noted otherwise)

 One of the keys to understanding prophecy – the book of Revelation, in particular – is a proper understanding of the Olivet Discourse, which is given to us in Matthew 24-25; Mark 13; Luke 21.
 Here in Part 1 of 2, we’ll cover Matthew 24-25.
 In Part 2 of 2, we’ll cover Mark 13 and Luke 21.